-The transmission of osteomyelitis may vary dependent upon the circumstances surrounding the infection.
-The most common route for the infection to reach the bone marrow is through the blood stream.
+The transmission of osteomyelitis may vary depending on the circumstances surrounding the infection.
+The most common route for the infection to reach the bone marrow is through the bloodstream.
 This is commonly seen in people who have received blood fusions, or receive drugs or medication intravenously.
 This condition can also be spread through injury or operation.
-In rare cases this condition can be directly infected into the marrow.
+In rare cases, this condition can be directly infected into the marrow.

 The symptoms associated with osteomyelitis are similarly aligned with common infection-related pain and symptoms, including: